simp/pupmod-simp-dhcp/REFERENCE.md

 Data type: `Boolean`

-Whether or not to include the SIMP rsyslog class.
+Whether or not to include the SIMP rsyslog class

 Default value: simplib::lookup('simp_options::syslog', { 'default_value' => false })

 ##### `package_ensure`

-Data type: `String`
+Data type: `String[1]`

 The ensure status of the dhcp package